-In fulfilling its obligations, the college does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age.
+In fulfilling its obligations, the college does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, gender reassignment, disability or age.

-5.1 Verification of identity, address and qualifications
+4.1 Verification of identity, address, right to work in the UK and qualifications

-All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and original documents confirming any relevant educational and professional qualifications referred to in their application form.
-A list of valid identity documents recognised by the DBS is provided in Appendix 1.
+All applicants who are invited to an interview will be required to bring with them evidence of their identity, right to work in the UK, address and original documents confirming any relevant educational and professional qualifications referred to in their application form.
+A list of valid identity documents recognised by the DBS is provided in Appendix 1: